amir0ff/stackconverter/README.md

 # Run both apps in parallel
 pnpm dev

+# Build all packages
+pnpm build

-# Build frontend
+# Build frontend only
 pnpm build:frontend

 # Clean all node_modules
 pnpm clean

-# Run linting across all packages
+# Lint all packages
 pnpm lint
 ```

 ## Usage
 - Enter your code, select source and target stacks, and click Convert.
-- The backend will use Gemini AI to convert your code and return the result.
+- The backend uses Gemini AI to convert your code and returns the result.

 ## Deployment (Production)
 - **Frontend:** Deployed to https://amiroff.me/stackconverter